 My journalism career began in 2006 in Washington, D.C., covering Capitol Hill for a small newsletter company.
 After a stint reporting on education, I spent four years at a global media NGO, the International Center for Journalists.

 In 2011 I bought a one-way ticket to South America to report through another language and lens, first from Buenos Aires, then from Bogotá.
 Over four years, I covered a range of stories for print and online publications including The New York Times, the Associated Press, Fast Company Magazine and Ms. Magazine.
 I reported various times from Brazil.

 While abroad, I also worked as an editor, translator and consultant for clients including The World Bank, the United Nations, Transparency International and Marca Colombia.

 Upon my return, I worked as a staff writer at the alt-weekly Miami New Times, covering all things Miami, from the encroaching seas to the Cuban exile community, and from local politics to historic preservation.

-I was a 2016 Mexico fellow with the International Women's Media Foundation (IWMF)'s Adelante initiative.
+I was a 2016 Mexico fellow with the International Women's Media Foundation (IWMF)'s Adelante initiative, in Chiapas, Mexico.